AJ-DIZON/ethAvax3/README.md

 ## Executing the program

-1. Download erc20_project.sol.

-2. To run this program, you can use Remix, an online Solidity IDE.
+1. To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website: https://remix.ethereum.org/.

-3. Upload the file you downloaded into the website and compile.
+2. Upload the file you downloaded into the website and compile.
 Make sure the compiler is 8.20.

-4. Once compiled, you can deploy and use the contract.
+3. Once compiled, you can deploy and use the contract.

+4. You can now use the program!

 # Author

 Albert Josh B. Dizon